stevsmit/vampy-api/docs/tutorials/adding-vampire-tutorial.md

 # Tutorial: Creating a complete vampire profile

-This tutorial shows you how to use the `POST` method to create a new vampire entity to the database.
+This tutorial shows you how to use the `POST` method to add a new vampire entity to the database, along with their media appearance and special power.

-## Description and goal

-The following procedure shows you how to add the profile for Edward Cullen and assign him the power of *Enhanced Speed*.
+This tutorial should take approximately 20 minutes.

 ## Prerequisites

 * Confirm that the `json-server` app is running with the `vampy_db.json` database.
+For more information, see [Becoming _familiar_: Getting started with the Vampy API](/docs/quickstart/getting-started.md).

 ## Procedure